This 2-Step Mermaid Scrub is Perfect for Feet, Dry Skin, and Lips

 - Lemon Exfoliating Cubes – If you’re all about the exfoliation, this is where it’s at.
 All the end-of-winter ick on your feet?
 Gone in 20-seconds.

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite bath and beauty board on Pinterest.
+Please use the sharing buttons to share it to Facebook or save it to your favorite bath and beauty pin board.

 My daughter has friends with nut allergies what else besides coconut could we use?